version 2/11 (this syllabus is tentative, and may change, please refresh your browser for updates)

 Honor's contracts are a great way for the kind of self-motivated student who ends up doing twice as much work as the rest of the class to get the brownie points they deserve.
 I need to see your plan by the end of the first week of class, and the Honor's Program needs the signed proposal by the end of the second week.
 All work is due by the second-to-last week of class.
 One popular option is to just do a second project, another is an annotated bibliography, which entails a total of 10 critical reviews (5 for your grade; 5 for the contract), formatted as an annotated bibliography.

 Students are expected to be honest and ethical at all times in their pursuit of academic goals.
 I take plagiarism seriously.
-On the first occurrence of plagiarism you will be prosecuted to the maximum extent allowed by Policy 3100 of Student Rights, Responsibilities, and Administrative Due Process.
+On the first occurrence of plagiarism you will be required to complete a "Scientific Writing Exercise".
+On the second occurence of plagiarism, or failure to complete the exercise, you will be prosecuted to the maximum extent allowed by Policy 3100 of Student Rights, Responsibilities, and Administrative Due Process.
 As soon as I detect plagiarism I will arrange an informal office conference to present you with my evidence, and allow you to respond.
 This conference may take the form of an exchange of emails.
 If I confirm the plagiarism before the withdrawal-date, I will give you two options: you can withdraw yourself from the class, or I will proceed with academic and administrative sanctions.
 If I confirm the plagiarism after the withdrawal-date then I will proceed with academic and administrative sanctions.
 Academic sanctions are limited by State Chancellor's Legal Opinion 7-12 to receiving a zero for the entire assignment where plagiarism occurred.
 Administrate sanctions will be determined by the Disciplinary Officer appointed by the Dean of Student Affairs, and range from Admonition to Expulsion.
 You may appeal both the academic and administrative sanctions by petitioning the Dean of Student Affairs.

 Plagiarism: The act of incorporating ideas, words, or specific substance on another, whether purchased, borrowed, or otherwise obtained, and submitting the same as one's own work to fulfill academic requirements without giving credit to the appropriate source.
 Examples of plagiarism include but are not limited to the following: